-The ANSI SQL definition of REPEATABLE READ captures a degenerate form of row constraints, but misses the general concept - and intentionally misses phantom protection.
-To be specific, Locking REPEATABLE READ (Table 2) provides protection from Row Constraint Violations but the ANSI SQL definition does not.
+The ANSI SQL definition of REPEATABLE READ, in its strict interpretation, captures a degenerate form of row constraints, but misses the general concept.
+To be specific, Locking REPEATABLE READ of Table 2 provides protection from Row Constraint Violations but the ANSI SQL definition of Table 1, forbidding anomalies A1 and A2, does not.